Abakada... Ina

 Abakada...
-Ina is a 2001 Filipino drama movie, directed by Eddie Garcia and written by Shaira Mella Salvador.
+Ina is a 2001 Filipino drama movie, directed by Eddie Garcia and written by Shaira Mella Salvador, starring Lorna Tolentino, Albert Martinez, and Nida Blanca.

+This is Garcia's return on his directorial career after eight years.
+Also, it was Martinez' first drama film, as he notable for starring in various action and erotic drama film.

 Plot

-The story revolved around an illiterate mother named Estella (Lorna Tolentino) who married a man Daniel (Albert Martinez), who had 3 beautiful daughters.
+The story revolves around an illiterate mother named Estella (Lorna Tolentino) who married a man Daniel (Albert Martinez), who had 3 beautiful daughters.
 Since Estella stopped studying, she had been arguing with her mother-in-law Matilda (Nida Blanca).
 Matilda loves her grandchildren very much, and as much as possible, she didn't want them to become like their mother.
-She even brainwashed them to be ashamed of their own mother.
+She even brainwashed them to be ashamed of their mother.
 Their real mother, Estella, however, felt out of place.